Toxic Black Mold

 Avoiding Mold

-While there are medications and shots which you can take to treat mold allergies, the best response is to avoid exposure to mold and mold spores as much as possible.
 If you have mold in your home your first priority should be to get rid of it.
 By removing mold and its spores from your environment you will no longer be breathing in mold allergens, the cause of your allergic reactions, and you will quickly get better.

-To remove mold follow this complete step by step guide to killing and removing mold in your home:
+To remove mold follow this complete step by step guide to killing and removing mold in your home: Mold Removal and Clean Up.

 Even if there is no longer mold in your home a build up of mold spores can still cause allergic symptoms and can also lead to new mold growth.
 Vacuum and clean regularly to minimize allergy-causing spores.
-View this page for more information about preventing mold and spores in your home:

 Avoiding Food Mold

-If you have mold allergies you might also find that your reactions increase after eating certain foods which contain fungus such as mushrooms and yeast.
 Be sure to avoid any foods which you notice have caused you allergies in the past and before eating check food for signs of mold, especially foods such as cheese, bread and fruit which mold can readily grow on if past the use by date.

 Medications for Mold Symptoms